rb-pro4-f19/rb-pro4-f19.github.io/README.md

 - TM4C Microcontroller ([MCU][mcu])
 - Field Programmable Gate Array ([FPGA][fpga])

 The MCU is interfaced via a command-line interface over a UART serial connection, enabling users to interact with the system.
-Movement control of the robot is achieved using a joystick connected to the MCU.
+Movement control of the robot is achieved using a joystick connected to the MCU, which acts as the system controller.
 Intersystem communication between the FPGA and MCU is facilitated using SPI, with the MCU as master.
+The FPGA allows for direct data collection using a UART output for debugging, enabled via the MCU console.

 ![system_architecture]

-The FPGA allows for direct data collection using a UART output for debugging, enabled via the MCU console.

 More information about the system components can be found in their respective read-me files, located in their repositories.